open-access-policies/streaming/_privacy_policies/prv_pol_002.md

 - Update your contact information for ongoing communication

 **How to Exercise Your Rights:**
-- Email us at childrens-privacy@company.com
+- Email us at [Children's Privacy Email Address]
-- Call our dedicated children's privacy line at 1-800-XXX-XXXX
+- Call our dedicated children's privacy line at [Dedicated Children's Privacy Phone Number]
 - Use the parental controls section in your child's account settings
 - Mail written requests to our privacy office (address below)